likaiprime/tap4-ai-webui-topfree-ai/README.md

-# Top Free AIWeb UI
+# TopFree AIWeb UI
-Top Free AIWeb UI is the open source AI tools directory build by [Top Free AI Tools Directory](https://tap4.ai).
+TopFree AIWeb UI is the open source AI tools directory build by [TopFree AI Tools Directory](https://tap4.ai).
 The project aims to help everyone build their own AI Tools Directory easily.
 You can fork the project and deploy to vercel by one click and update your own ai tools by the dataList in the project.

 English | [简体中文](https://github.com/6677-ai/tap4-ai-webui/blob/main/README.zh-CN.md)